 What was the starting structure of RBI?

 When it got established?

 When and how it transformed in the manner we see it today? etc.

-To get answers to all the questions, we need to understand the historical aspects of the formation of RBI, as history of RBI will also help us knowing how effective and influential is the role of RBI in manipulating the experiences of an economy over the years.
+To get answers to all the questions, we need to understand the historical aspects of the formation of RBI.
+The history of RBI will also help us to know how effective and influential is the role of RBI in manipulating the experiences of an economy over the years.

 You will get all the answers to your questions regarding the RBI history, with the help of the following details.